-Project members cannot collaborate with other project members by linking their de-identified data fields.
+Consumption project members cannot collaborate with other project members by linking their de-identified data fields.
 Each project member has their unique view of the de-identified data.

-- 7. Project Members-Project membership allows you to restrict which users may access the data.
+7. Project Members-Consumption project membership allows you to restrict which users may access the data.
 Restricting access means that only those specified may access the data.

-Select one of the following options: - a.
+Select one of the following options:

+a.
 Unrestricted: Any data consumer in organization may access the data b.
 Restricted: Only project members may access the data

-This option allows any user with the data consumer role in this data exchange to access the data in this project.
+This option allows any user with the data consumer role in this data exchange to access the data in this consumption project.

-This option restricts access to the data in this project to the project members that you select.
-If you do not select any members, you are the only person with access to the data in this project.
+This option restricts access to the the data in this consumption project to the project members that you select.
+If you do not select any members, you are the only person with access to the data in this consumption project.

-- 8. Add Members-If you selected Restricted, you can select which users and user groups can be members of this project.
+- 8. Add Members-If you selected Restricted, you can select which users and user groups can be members of this consumption project.
 (If you selected Unrestricted, Add Members does not appear.) - a.
 Click the plus (+) sign.